HyperEnclave/atc22-ae/README.md

 ### 3.4 Setup containers (about 5 minutes)

 We provided two containers to reduce the environment configuration efforts for experiments.
-The `server` container pre-installed our enclave SDK, adapted Occlum LibOS, all experiments and their dependencies.
-The `client` container pre-installed client side benchmark scripts for lighttpd and redis.
+The `server` container pre-installed our enclave SDK, adapted Occlum LibOS, all experiments, and their dependencies.
+The `client` container pre-installed client-side benchmark scripts for Lighttpd and Redis.

 1. Launch the `server` container:

-    ```
+    ```console
     $ cd server
     $ make start
     $ make enter